marcglasberg/async_redux/README.md

 The special `UserException` error class represents "user errors" which are meant as warnings to the user, and not as code errors to be logged.
-By default (if you don't define your own `errorObserver`) only errors which are not `UserException` are thrown.
+By default (if you don't define your own `errorObserver`), only errors which are not `UserException` are thrown.
 And if you do define an `errorObserver`, you'd probably want to replicate this behavior.

 In any case, `UserException`s are put into a special error queue,